louislam/uptime-kuma/CONTRIBUTING.md

       ```
   - `server/notification.js` is where the backend of the notification provider needs to be registered.
     *If you have an idea how we can skip this step, we would love to hear about it ^^*
-  - `src/components/NotificationDialog.vue` you need to decide if the provider is a regional or global one and add it with a name to the respective list
+  - `src/components/NotificationDialog.vue` you need to decide if the provider is a regional or a global one and add it with a name to the respective list
   - `src/components/notifications/PROVIDER_NAME.vue` is where the frontend of each provider lives.
     Please make sure that you have:
     - used `HiddenInput` for secret credentials